Roseville Rosebowl

 Ks, general: I feel that it can be easy for debaters to lose their K and by the end of the debate so a) I’m not sure what critical analysis actually happened in the round or b) the theory of power has not been proven or explained at all/in the context of the round.
 And those debates can be frustrating to evaluate.

-Clash debates, K aff: Fairness is probably not your best option for terminal impact, but just fine if articulated as an internal link to education.
+Planless aff vs. T/framework: Fairness is probably not your best option for terminal impact, but just fine if articulated as an internal link to education.
 Education is very significant to me, that is why I am here.
 I think limits are generally good.
-I think the best K affs debate from the “core” or “center” of the topic, and have a clear model of debate to answer framework with.
+I think the best K affs have a clear model of debate to answer framework with, whether or not that includes the topic.
 So the side that best illustrates their model of debate and its educational value while disproving the merits of their opponents’ is the side that wins to me.

 LD -